surma/surma.dev/content/things/dom2texture.md

 > Note: Edge doesn’t have support for `TextEncoder` yet, but since Edge also doesn’t have any support for WebGL, I didn’t really care.
 If you want to get this running in Edge, there’s a good [polyfill](https://github.com/inexorabletash/text-encoding) for `TextEncoder` you can use.

 We are almost done.
-Don’t be alarmed, the last two steps are actually a rather short!
+Don’t be alarmed, the last two steps are actually rather short!

 ### 2.3: Putting it in an image
 {{< highlight JavaScript >}}